GL-Li/vimwiki/linux_utilities.md

             - `pass git xxx` to run git command on the password repo.
 No need to switch to the repo.
 You can `$ cd .password-store`.
             - make a private repo on github or bitbucket for the repo
 - use a password
+    - `pass .` to list all password entries.
     - `pass show -c github/GL-Li` to copy the password to clipboard and ready to paste.

 - use the password store on another computer